Pisa to Sicily 2025

 Soon after that we stopped in a gateway for our lunch then not long after that there was a ruined aqueduct on the right side of the road.
 Eventually the town of Tarquinia came into sight and we found the Hotel Villa Tirreno.
 Our room had a generous balcony which was used for bike storage (and an annoying air conditioner which would turn offf each time the door to the balcony was opened).
 We had been asked to pre-order our dinner at the hotel.
 I didn't like the look of the menu and Richard had found there was a nearby pizzaria.
 In early evening we walked up the hill to see the old city wall and then had a pizza.

-There was much discussion among the group about the weather forecast for the next day, which showed a high probability of thundery showers and triggered a visit to the railway station for investigation of travel alternatives for the next day,
+There was much discussion among the group about the weather forecast for the next day, which showed a high probability of thundery showers and triggered a visit to the railway station by some of the group to investigation travel alternatives for the next day,

 Day 4: Tarquinia to Lido di Ostia